Remote Access

 If you wish to test the procedures for remote access from your lab prior to your first remote access please contact your local contact who will arrange for access to a test machine.
 This will allow you to familiarize yourself with the NoMachine software as well as check the overall performance.
 The performance will depend mainly on the geographical distance from PSI and to a lesser extent on the available total network bandwidth of your internet connection.

-- Access to beamline consoles and Ra cluster: the respective local contact of your beamline can help you.
+• For access to beamline consoles and/or Ra cluster please contact the respective local contact of your beamline.

 I do not get a connection.
 Whats wrong ?